UT-Austin-RPL/amago/README.md

 Symbolic version of the [DeepMind Alchemy](https://arxiv.org/abs/2102.02926) meta-RL domain.

-**[:fire: Challenging :fire:]**.
+**🔥 Challenging 🔥**.
 Alchemy has a hard local max strategy that can take many samples to break.
 We've found this domain to be very expensive and hard to tune, though we can usually match the pure-RL (VMPO) baseline from the original paper.
 We've never used Alchemy in our published results but maintain this script as a starting point.

 Example `wandb` from a recent large-scale attempt with the Multi-Task agent: [Actor Process](https://wandb.ai/jakegrigsby/amago-v3-reference/runs/s85fw2kn?nw=nwuserjakegrigsby) or [Learner Process](https://wandb.ai/jakegrigsby/amago-v3-reference/runs/1ic57f70?nw=nwuserjakegrigsby).